danak6jq/rftd/README.md

 - Parameterize (MQTT URI at least)
 - Figure out how to properly sleep
 - Make into systemd service with proper logging
+- Link the cJSON repo rather than include the files